BITCOIN SV: IGNITE THE POWER OF SUPPLY CHAIN DATA

 “Our next goal is to have all of these individual processes automated so that there are no manual processes that have to be relied on, something which we are hoping to have ready to roll out by August.
 This will involve helping our customers with new sensors inside the packages that can take new measurements and provide further data.”

-Supply chain management is one of the many topics that will be explored at the upcoming CoinGeek Live Conference, which starts on September 30.
-A virtual conference inviting delegates from around the world, the event will stream live from London and New York.
+Supply chain management is one of the many topics that will be explored at the upcoming CoinGeek Zurich 2021 Conference, which starts on June 8.
+A virtual conference inviting delegates from around the world, the event will stream live from Zurich, Switzerland.

-A must-attend event in the Bitcoin calendar, the CoinGeek Live Conference is set to build on previous conferences as an opportunity to hear from some of those working with BSV in real-world applications, as well as from leading names in developing BSV technology.
+A must-attend event in the Bitcoin calendar, the CoinGeek Zurich 2021 Conference is set to build on previous conferences as an opportunity to hear from some of those working with BSV in real-world applications, as well as from leading names in developing BSV technology.

 The 3-day event packs in dozens of speakers from different sectors, with a range of presentations, keynotes and panel discussions scheduled over the three days.
 The conference is aimed at anyone interested in learning more about how blockchain technology works, or how BSV is revolutionising the world with commercial solutions like those available in supply chain management.